racso-dev/cv-pdf-to-json/README.md

 # CV PDF to JSON

-Extract and process CV data from PDF files with Claude AI integration.
-This library provides a robust pipeline for converting PDF resumes into structured JSON data, with intermediate text processing steps.
+Extract and process CV data from PDF files with Claude AI's native PDF support.
+This library provides a robust pipeline for converting PDF resumes into structured JSON data.

 ## Features

-- Text sanitization using Claude AI
+- Direct PDF processing using Claude AI's native PDF support
-- Structured JSON output of CV data using Claude AI
+- Structured JSON output of CV data
 - Support for processing single PDF file or directory of PDF files
-- Support for saving raw, sanitized, and structured JSON outputs to specified directories
+- Support for saving structured JSON outputs
 - Debug mode for detailed processing insights

 ## Installation